 More people work in manufacturing and as laborers here in the Franklin City Center neighborhood than in 96.9% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Franklin City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Franklin City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 60.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Franklin City Center neighborhood has more Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.1% of this neighborhood's residents have Scottish ancestry.